Hand-Eye Coordination Test

 This test requires the athlete to throw and catch a tennis ball off a wall.

-Analysis of the result is by comparing it with the results of previous tests.
-It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's hand eye coordination skill.
+Analysis of the result is by comparing it with previous tests' results.
+It is expected that, with appropriate training between each test, the analysis would indicate an improvement in the athlete's hand-eye coordination skill.

 This test is suitable for active athletes but not for individuals where the test would be contraindicated.

 Test reliability refers to how a test is consistent and stable in measuring what it is intended to measure.
 Reliability will depend upon how strict the test is conducted and the individual's level of motivation to perform the test.
 The following link provides various factors that may influence the results and therefore, the test reliability.